AdrienPiechocki/Athena/README.md

 - ``pip install -r requrements.txt``
 - install flameshot (to take screenshot for image recognition)
 - install Ollama and pull Qwen3
-- install the large French Vosk model (for speech recognition) and put it in this folder
+- install a Vosk model (for speech recognition) and put it in this folder
+- in config.cfg, chose the language you want to use based on what's in the lang folder and input the path to your vosk model

 ### Windows
 for now only on Linux